pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The namespace must exist and must be empty.
 That is, it must not contain any objects (qualifiers, classes or instances).

-The Interop namespace must exist on the server and cannot be deleted using this command.
+The :term:`Interop namespace` must exist on the server and cannot be deleted using this command.

 WBEM servers may not allow this operation or may severely limit the